BBBase-EHeresy/PPPub/docs/forces_of_evil/barad_dur.md

 | 10" | 7/6+ | 7 | 7 | 1 | 6 | 4 |

 **WARGEAR**

 - Large venomous fangs

 **SPECIAL RULES**

-- Monstrous Charge, Survival Instinct, Swift Movement, Terror, Venom.
+- [Monstrous Charge], Survival Instinct, Swift Movement, Terror, Venom.
 - *Caught in a Web*: Instead of striking as normal, Shelob can opt to direct a single Strike at one model in the Fight.
 If the model is wounded and the Wound is not saved by Fate, it is treated as being under the effect of the Paralyse Magical Power.

 ![](../media/2_MESBG_-_Armies_of_LOTR_media/image196.jpeg)